Back to blog

 The bottom line

 Switching power companies is the highest-return, lowest-effort money decision most Kiwis can make.
 Ten minutes on Powerswitch could save you $200-400/year — every year.
 Set a calendar reminder to compare annually.
+While you're at it, audit your subscriptions too — and track all your bills in one place.

 Share